ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Details of Dataset Collection and Statistics

-Among all these stories we collect, there are 13 folktales, 10 love stories, 4 suspense crime stories, 3 horror stories, 6 historical stories, 10 fantasy stories, 7 science fiction stories, 3 war stories, 10 stories about social life, 3 adventure survival stories, and 11 fairy tales.
-We then adapt these segments into shot scripts using a LLM, Step-1V~\cite{stepfun2024step}.
-The entire dataset comprises 1317 Shots, with each story containing between 4 and 30 shots, averaging 16.5 shots per story.
-To evaluate a broader range of methods, all test-related texts in the dataset are provided in both English and Chinese versions.
-For methods that only support Chinese or significantly perform better with Chinese input, we use Chinese as input, while English is used as input for other methods.
-Each individual shot includes the following descriptions: Setting Description, Plot Correspondence, Onstage Characters, Static Shot Description, and Shot Perspective Design.
+To support a wide range of methods, all test-related textual prompts are provided in both English and Chinese.
+For methods that only support Chinese, or perform significantly better with Chinese input, we use the Chinese version; otherwise, English inputs are used.
+Each individual shot is annotated with five structured fields: \textit{Setting Description}, \textit{Plot Correspondence}, \textit{Onstage Characters}, \textit{Static Shot Description}, and \textit{Shot Perspective Design}.

+In our curation process, we made a conscious effort to incorporate narratives from diverse cultural backgrounds.
+The cultural origins of the 80 stories are distributed across several major regions, including Chinese (39 stories), Euro-American (27), Japanese (8), African (3), Islamic/Middle Eastern (2), and Indian (1).
+This diversity is complemented by a wide array of thematic genres: the dataset includes 13 folktales, 10 romance stories, 4 suspense/crime stories, 3 horror narratives, 6 historical tales, 10 fantasy stories, 7 science fiction stories, 3 war stories, 10 stories about social life, 3 survival/adventure stories, and 11 fairy tales.